cathieG/CodeT5/README.md

 # **3. Run Files**

-You have the option to run the project from different stages.
 The main steps of the project are as follows:

 3.1 Preprocessing